FbW-WD-23-E05-B/.github/profile/README.md

 # Web Development

+All lessons will be kept in this [Lessons](https://github.com/FbW-WD-23-E05-B/Lessons) Repository.

 This page briefly describes the course content.
-Each folder above represents a Top Level Module of the curriculum.
-Each TLM Contains in turn a set of folder to represent Submodules, which contains all live coding sessions in addition to the topics that were taught, documented using PDF and readme files.

 ## Basic Modules